 - ToyBiz released a Molten Man action figure as a Toyfare exclusive.

 - Molten Man was featured in Diamond Select's Minimates line as part of a two-pack with the Vulture.

 - Molten Man was featured in Funko's Pop! line of bobbleheads.

 - Molten Man was featured in Hasbro's product line for the Spider-Man: Far From Home movie.

 - Molten Man appears in the "Molten Man Battle" kit from Lego.

-- Molten Man appeared as the subject of a Marvel Legends Build-a-Figure wave from Hasbro.
+- The MCU version of Molten Man was featured as the subject of a Marvel Legends Build-a-Figure wave from Hasbro.